-Notwithstanding the transitory nature of the ineffectiveness-related gains and losses associated with the Bank's available-for-sale securities portfolio (discussed above), the Bank has entered into several derivative transactions in an effort to mitigate a portion of the periodic earnings variability that can result from those fair value hedging relationships.
-At both December 31, 2021 and 2020, the notional balance of these derivatives totaled \$425 million.
-For the years ended December 31, 2021 and 2020, the gains (losses) associated with these stand-alone economic hedge derivatives were \$(22.5) million and \$30.6 million, respectively.
+Notwithstanding the transitory nature of the ineffectiveness-related gains and losses associated with the Bank's available-forsale securities portfolio (discussed above), the Bank has entered into several derivative transactions in an effort to mitigate a portion of the periodic earnings variability that can result from those fair value hedging relationships.
+At both December 31, 2022 and 2021, the notional balance of these derivatives totaled \$425 million.
+For the years ended December 31, 2022 and 2021, the losses associated with these stand-alone economic hedge derivatives were \$44.4 million and \$22.5 million, respectively.
+The mitigation activities were much less effective in 2022 as compared to 2021 due largely to the volatility in the yield curve during 2022.

 The Bank has invested in residential mortgage loans.
 A portion of the interest rate and prepayment risk associated with the Bank's mortgage loan portfolio is managed through the use of interest rate swaps and swaptions.
-The net change in the fair values of these interest rate swaps and swaptions was \$9.2 million and (\$7.4) million for the years ended December 31, 2021 and 2020, respectively.
+The net change in the fair values of these interest rate swaps and swaptions was \$36.2 million and \$9.2 million for the years ended December 31, 2022 and 2021, respectively.
 In addition, in some but not all cases, the Bank enters into delivery commitments associated with the purchase of the mortgage loans.
-The fair value changes associated with mortgage delivery commitments (representing net unrealized gains or losses from the commitment date to the settlement date) were \$(1.8) million and \$8.5 million for the years ended December 31, 2021 and 2020, respectively.
+The fair value changes associated with mortgage delivery commitments (representing net unrealized gains or losses from the commitment date to the settlement date) were \$(0.3) million and \$(1.8) million for the years ended December 31, 2022 and 2021, respectively.